-5. To put the retractor in the automatic locking mode, grasp the shoulder portion of the belt and pull downward until all of the belt is extracted.
+5. To put the retractor in the automatic locking mode, grasp the shoulder portion of the belt and pull downward until all of the belt is pulled out.

-- 6. Allow the belt to retract.
-The belt will click as it retracts to indicate it is in the automatic locking mode. - 7.
-Pull the lap belt portion across the child seat toward the buckle and pull up on the shoulder belt while pushing down with your knee on the child seat.
+6. Allow the belt to retract to remove slack.
+The belt will click as it retracts to indicate it is in the automatic locking mode.7.
+Try to pull the belt out of the retractor to make sure the retractor is in the automatic locking mode (you should not be able to pull more belt out).
+If the retractor is not locked, unbuckle the belt and repeat Steps 5 and 6.